 Legally distinct identities

-One of the key benefits of registering a society is that the NGO becomes an independent legal entity in the sense of the law.
+One of the key benefits of registering a society is that the NGO becomes a legally independent entity.
 Because of this distinction, members of such NGOs are only liable for their actions, not those of other members.

 Limited Liability